-most symptoms caused by a cold-type virus start improving after several days and are gone in a week to 10 days symptoms caused by strep throat usually go away with or without antibiotic treatment antibiotics can have a small effect on the pain and discomfort associated with strep throat antibiotics are especially recommended for children with strep throat who are at risk of developing rheumatic fever (Māori and Pacific Island children).
+most symptoms caused by a cold-type virus start improving after several days and are gone in a week to 10 days symptoms caused by strep throat usually go away with or without antibiotic treatment antibiotics can have a small effect on the pain and discomfort associated with strep throat

+- antibiotics are especially recommended for children with strep throat who are at risk of developing rheumatic fever (Māori and Pacific children).
 This is because unless the strep bacteria are killed with antibiotics, these children are still at risk of getting rheumatic fever (see What are the complications of strep throat?).
 It's very important to finish the 10-day course of antibiotics to kill the strep bacteria and prevent rheumatic fever developing

 What are the complications of strep throat?